 This handbook was produced by Pt’chang in 2003.
 Pt’chang was an Australian Nonviolent Community Safety Group which conducted a wide range of dynamic and creative violence-prevention, peace-building and community safety initiatives.
 Although no longer active Pt’chang has left a valuable legacy both through people they trained and materials such as this.

+Download the full manual.
 Excerpts from this handbook are also included as separate articles on the Commons.
-The full manual can be downloaded from the box at the bottom of this page.

 The purpose of this handbook is twofold.
 Firstly it is designed as a training resource for volunteers working with Pt’chang on any of it’s community safety and peacebuilding projects.

 Secondly, the handbook is designed as a handy and unique resource for activists and community workers engaged in work for peace at a community level throughout Australia.

 Inspired by and drawn from local and international peace initiatives, we have attempted to adapt and integrate many diverse nonviolent activist and peacekeeping skills and concepts used for decades in social change movements throughout the world into the context of peacework in our local community and city.

 Pt’chang would like to thank the many contributors to this manual and to especially pay tribute to the many volunteers who have worked with Pt’chang over the years.